joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 {{< /alert >}}

 #### Shutdown()
-This tells Agones to begin the shut down process for the game server which made the API call.
+Tells Agones to begin the shut down process for the game server which made the API call.
 The game server state will be set `Shutdown` and the backing Pod will be `Terminated`.
 It is a good idea to make sure you are familiar with the [Termination of Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination)
 Kubernetes documentation to understand the termination process and related configuration options.